HL7/fhir-shorthand/input/pagecontent/reference.md

 ### Appendix: Formal Grammar

-The following is the grammar of FSH described in [ANTLR4](https://www.antlr.org/).
+The following is an implementation of FSH described in [ANTLR4](https://www.antlr.org/).
 The following parser and lexer includes elements of the FSH language marked as {%include tu.html%}.
+Note that the names defined in the grammar do not correspond to those used in the language specification.

 #### Parser Grammar